 The NuCLS dataset contains over 220,000 labeled nuclei from breast cancer images from TCGA.
 These nuclei were annotated through the collaborative effort of pathologists, pathology residents, and medical students using the Digital Slide Archive.
 These data can be used in several ways to develop and validate algorithms for nuclear detection, classification, and segmentation, or as a resource to develop and evaluate methods for interrater analysis.
 Data from both single-rater and multi-rater studies are provided.
 For more details, consult our preprint publication:

 Amgad M, Atteya LA, ..., Cooper LAD.
-NuCLS: A scalable crowdsourcing, deep learning approach and dataset for nucleus classification, localization and segmentation. arXiv preprint arXiv:2102.09099.
-2021 Feb 18.
+NuCLS: A scalable crowdsourcing approach and dataset for nucleus classification and segmentation in breast cancer.
+GigaScience.
+2022. doi: 10.1093/gigascience/giac037.

 BCSS dataset (Amgad et al., 2019)

 The BCSS dataset contains over 20,000 segmentation annotations of tissue region from 150 breast cancer patients from TCGA.
 This large-scale dataset was annotated through the collaborative effort of pathologists, pathology residents, and medical students using the Digital Slide Archive.
 It enables the generation of highly accurate machine-learning models for tissue segmentation.

 Use this repo to download all elements of the dataset described in:

 Amgad M, Elfandy H, ..., Gutman DA, Cooper LAD.
 Structured crowdsourcing enables convolutional segmentation of histology images.
 Bioinformatics.
 2019.

 Use this link to download the dataset used in: